Susana Clement

 Susana Aylen Clement Quezada (born August 18, 1989, in Diez de Octubre, La Habana) is a Cuban track and field athlete, who specialized in the 400 metres.
 She won gold medals for the national relay team at the 2009 Central American and Caribbean Championships in Havana, and also, at the 2011 Pan American Games in Guadalajara, Mexico.

+Career

 Clement competed for the women's 4 × 400 m relay at the 2008 Summer Olympics in Beijing, along with her teammates Roxana Díaz, Zulia Calatayud, and Indira Terrero.
 She ran on the third leg of the first heat, with an individual-split time of 51.38 seconds.
 She and her team finished the relay in second place for a seasonal best time of 3:25.48, giving them a qualifying slot for the final round.
 By the following day, Clement and her team placed sixth in the finals, with a national record-breaking time of 3:23.31.